TrueNguyen203/Book_Recomender_System/README.md

 - [Author](#author)

 ## Description
-This is one of my project in university.
-The goal of this project is to make a regression deep learning model that can predict the bounding box of license plates on cars.
+This is one of my personal project.
+The project is aimed to recommend some books base on sematic search and filter
 ![](book_recommender_demo.png)

 ## Data source